RobinB1lo/HurricaneBot/README.md

 before they hit and their severity (if they will be a direct hit or only hit a certain part) to determine when and how much to short these stocks

+# Can use sigments where old hurricanes have appeared to track when these ones will appear